golang/proposal/design/go2draft-type-parameters.md

 * Type inference will often permit omitting type arguments when calling functions with type parameters.

-This design is completely backward compatible, except for a suggested change in the meaning of `func F(x(T))`.
+This design is completely backward compatible.

 We believe that this design addresses people's needs for generic programming in Go, without making the language any more complex than